OllieJones/index-wp-users-for-speed/readme.txt

 = I see high CPU usage (load average) on my MariaDB / MySQL database server during user index building or refresh.
 Is that normal?

-**Yes.** Indexing your registered users requires us to insert a row in your wp_usermeta tab;e for each of them.
+**Yes.** Indexing your registered users requires us to insert a row in your wp_usermeta table for each of them.
 We do this work in batches of 5000 users to avoid locking up your MariaDB / MySQL server.
 Each batch takes server time.
 Once all index building or refresh batches are complete, your CPU usage will return to normal.

 = Can I use this if I have disabled WP_Cron and use an operating system cronjob instead?